Chris Angove, Independent Professional Engineer

 If we apply this to AWGN, 'x' becomes the spread of independent noise voltages originating from the AWGN charges and also has a mean of zero (μ =0).
 Furthermore, the (band limited) AWGN mean noise power is equal to the variance of the distribution.

 Every practical wireless and cable communication system has some form of bandwidth limit.
-This is required to conserve frequency spectrum and to limit interference between users and is the coefficient B in (2-3).
-This must be the noise bandwidth as opposed to the CW or -3 dB bandwidth, as they have different definitions.
+This is required to conserve frequency spectrum and to limit interference between users and is the coefficient B in (2-3) in units of hertz.
+It is good practice to refer to this as the noise bandwidth to distuinguish it from the CW or -3 dB bandwidth often used elsewhere, as they have different definitions.

 To relate the Gaussian PDF to an un-normalized version of AWGN, we may examine the following band-limited example: a noise bandwidth (B) of 100 MHz, an absolute temperature (T) of 290 K and a load resistance (R) of 50 Ω. The mean AWGN power Pn, using (2-3) is 4×10-13 W. It is useful to calculate both the mean square AWGN voltage, VMS, (3-3) and the RMS AWGN voltage, VRMS,(3-4) .
 These are equivalent to the variance (σ2) and the standard deviation (σ) respectively.